1. Sturgeon Pool

 6. Black Creek Preserve

-Black Creek features 130 acres of somewhat challenging hiking hiking, a beautiful suspension bridge, and a trail that leads right down to the shores of the Hudson River, with views across the way of Staatsburg.
+Black Creek features 130 acres of somewhat challenging hiking, a beautiful suspension bridge, and a trail that leads right down to the shores of the Hudson River, with views across the way of Staatsburg.

 7. Esopus Meadows Preserve

-Another Scenic Hudson river-side park, this is very accessible hike that, thanks to almost $400,000 of improvements made in 2014, features disabled parking and trailhead amenities that are fully ADA-compliant.
+Another Scenic Hudson river-side park, this is a very accessible hike that, thanks to almost $400,000 of improvements made in 2014, features disabled parking and trailhead amenities that are fully ADA-compliant.
 It’s considered a prime spot for watching bald eagles.